DrK-Lo/lotterhoslabprotocols/directoryorganization.md

 Depending on the project, you'll want to have a `data` folder to keep the raw data sets that you yourself did not generate with the scripts in `src`.

-Finally, you'll want to create a README file that explicitly states what subdirectories you have in your project folder, and what they should contain.
+Finally, you'll want to create a simple text README file that explicitly states what subdirectories you have in your project folder, and what they should contain.
 Ideally you should have a README file in each directory that states what files it contains.

-A README file could look like this:
+A README file written in [markdown](https://www.markdownguide.org/cheat-sheet) could look like this:
 ```
 Files for New Project by Student McGee and PI ForFree, Year Month(s)